Nii-Odoi1/Boon/README.md

 `SECRET_KEY`: Django secret key which can be any long hexadecimal value.
 Django recommends *atleast* **50 characters** to make it secure.
 `DEBUG_VALUE`: Set it as **"True"** for Debug environment and **"False"** for Production.

-## How to Setup for Production

-Refer on how to deploy Python apps in Heroku [here](https://devcenter.heroku.com/articles/deploying-python) and Django app configuration [here](https://devcenter.heroku.com/articles/django-app-configuration).

 ## Features